Childhood Cancer Overview : Common Types, Diagnosis and Treatments

 What is childhood cancer?

 In children, cancer can occur anywhere in the body, including the blood and lymph node system, brain and spinal cord, kidneys, and other organs and tissues.
 Cancer starts when healthy cells mutate and grow out of control.
-These cells then form a mass called a tumor which can be benign or cancerous.
-A cancerous tumor is malignant which means it can grow and spread to other parts of the body.
-A benign tumor can grow but will not spread to the other parts of the body.
+These cells then form a mass called a tumour which can be benign or cancerous.
+A cancerous tumour is malignant which means it can grow and spread to other parts of the body.
+A benign tumour can grow but will not spread to the other parts of the body.

 What are the Risks and Causes of cancer in children?

 The causes of childhood cancer are not known, and the risk factor associated with childhood cancer are not well understood.
 This is because the group of cancer is very rare and there are so many types of childhood cancer.
 However, some factors can increase the risk of childhood cancer such as:

 - Medical conditions such as Down syndrome